aster-nikolalukic/rabbit/README.md

 npm i
 ```

-This is classic html/js/css vanillaJS there is no builds.
+This is classic html/js/css vanillaJS there is no builds just use dev.html end point.
 This only build package for production.
 [No need for dev]
 ```